lukek6892/urban-heat-island-melbourne-landsat8/README.md

 **Author:** Luke Kennedy
 **Date:** June 2026
 **Tools:** ArcGIS Pro, USGS EarthExplorer
-**Data:** Landsat 8 Collection 2 Level-1 (USGS), ABS Greater Melbourne Boundary
+**Data:** Landsat 8 Collection 2 Level-1 (USGS), ABS Greater Melbourne Boundary (GCCSA)

 ---

 ## Overview

-This project derives and analyses Land Surface Temperature (LST) across Greater Melbourne using Landsat 8 Band 10 thermal infrared imagery.
-The analysis follows a six-step processing chain to quantify surface temperature variation across the metropolitan area, identifying urban heat island patterns and the moderating role of vegetation and water bodies.
+This project derives and analyses Land Surface Temperature (LST) across western and central Greater Melbourne using Landsat 8 Band 10 thermal infrared imagery.
+A six-step processing chain was implemented in ArcGIS Pro Spatial Analyst to quantify surface temperature variation across the metropolitan area, identifying urban heat island patterns and the moderating role of vegetation and water bodies.

-The scene used is from **February 2020**, representing Melbourne's late summer thermal peak.
-The study area is clipped to the Greater Capital City Statistical Area (GCCSA) boundary for Greater Melbourne.
+The scene used is **23 February 2020**, capturing Melbourne's late-summer thermal peak.
+The study area is clipped to the Greater Capital City Statistical Area (GCCSA) boundary, though the Landsat scene footprint (LC08_L1TP_092086_20200223) covers the western and central portions of Greater Melbourne only — eastern suburbs and the Dandenong Ranges fringe fall outside the scene extent and are excluded from this analysis.

 ---

 ## Methodology

 The following six-step processing chain was applied in ArcGIS Pro Spatial Analyst Raster Calculator:

 | Step | Output | Formula |